Low, Quebec: Geography

 Low is situated in a corner of mountainous terrain on the edge of the Gatineau Hills, but conducive to agriculture.
 It is dotted with an abundance of lakes, most notably Sainte-Marie, Island, Doyle, Cameron, and Venosta Lakes.

+In addition to the village of Low itself, other communities in the township municipality are Brennan's Hill, Fieldville, Martindale, North Low, Paugan Falls, Stagsburn, and Venosta.

 History

 Low represents a rare case where the township was formed after the municipality; the township dates back to 1859 whereas the municipality was founded in 1848 and the municipality township was officially established on 1 January 1857, and came into force on 1 January 1858.
 It was named after Charles Adamson Low, an important timber merchant of the region in the mid-19th century, a time when many Irish immigrants settled here.
 Its post office was established in 1854.

-In 1928 the village of Low built the Paugan hydroelectric dam.
+In 1928, the village of Low built the Paugan hydroelectric dam.
 This caused the voluntary flooding of the village to the north, Lac Saint Marie, Quebec.
 Because of the dam, 90% of the village of Lac Saint Marie had to be relocated to higher ground.